-Public communicators wield tremendous influence over people, society, and culture.
-The history of public relations is marked by those who used media influence solely for the good of clients, often to the public's detriment.
-As some twentieth century public relations professionals used the social sciences to manipulate how people think, World War II-era military communicators employed mass communication to influence the American public to support the war effort.
-These practices helped shape the image of organizational communicators as spin doctors.
-Absent a sense of ethical responsibility, public communication practices can prove dangerous tools of influence for those who know how to wield them.
+Public communicators wield tremendous influence over people, society, and culture.52 The history of public relations is marked by those who used media influence solely for the good of clients, often to the public's detriment.53 As some twentieth century public relations professionals used the social sciences to manipulate how people think, World War II-era military communicators employed mass communication to influence the American public to support the war effort.54 These practices helped shape the image of organizational communicators as spin doctors.55 Absent a sense of ethical responsibility, public communication practices can prove dangerous tools of influence for those who know how to wield them.

-Some military officials believe that accomplishing the military objective should be the primary consideration for military public engagement efforts; they view communication like a bullet, artillery shell, or missile that can be shot for a battlefield effect.
-In Parameters, Col. Kenneth Payne acknowledged that sometimes the interests of transparency and military objectives do not align.
-Payne endorsed prioritizing public affairs efforts on operational objectives first, then honesty and accountability.58 In Joint Forces Quarterly, Maj.
-Gen. (Retired) Paul D. Eaton stated that while military leaders are obligated to answer controversial policy questions from members of Congress, they have every right to avoid answering similar questions from the press.
-Capt.
-(Royal Canadian Navy-Retired) J. D. Scanlon warned that these kind of practices actually increase strategic risk.
-Likewise, former Department of Defense Director of Press Operations Capt.
-(US Navy-Retired) Jeff Davis cautioned that using public affairs as a weapon system runs counter to the basic values of the profession, and the values that the military seeks to defend.
+Some military officials believe that accomplishing the military objective should be the primary consideration for military public engagement efforts; they view communication like a bullet, artillery shell, or missile that can be shot for a battlefield effect.56 In Parameters, Col. Kenneth Payne acknowledged that sometimes the interests of transparency and military objectives do not align.57 Payne endorsed prioritizing public affairs efforts on operational objectives first, then honesty and accountability.58 In Joint Forces Quarterly, Maj.
+Gen. (Retired) Paul D. Eaton stated that while military leaders are obligated to answer controversial policy questions from members of Congress, they have every right to avoid answering similar questions from the press.59 Capt.
+(Royal Canadian Navy-Retired) J. D. Scanlon warned that these kind of practices actually increase strategic risk.60 Likewise, former Department of Defense Director of Press Operations Capt.
+(US Navy-Retired) Jeff Davis cautioned that using public affairs as a weapon system runs counter to the basic values of the profession, and the values that the military seeks to defend.61 well-known pledge for medical professionals to first do no harm.
+Attorneys are expected to abide by legal codes for their accrediting state bar association.
+Likewise, public relations associations around the world have established ethics codes for their members.